Update February 18, 2021

 Learning still at the core of all we do

 Since August 2020 ISS has successfully operated an onsite school that has had all staff and students in school learning together in segregated class clusters that met all official regulations.
 Masks were required for all Upper School students and staff but our Lower School students were allowed to learn and work in a more normal classroom environment where they were strictly separated from students outside of each particular class.

 As of December 18th new regulations were put in place and these regulations were further revised on January 8, 2021 requiring our school to shift into our highly successful “distance learning” program for all grade levels on both campuses.
 This portal site allows us all a common location for specific policy and practice information and is a reflection of how we remain prepared to maintain a balance between best practice instruction and a healthy and safe learning environment.

 Of course health will always remain our top priority but until we can return to onsite education, ISS is a school where “Learning continues.”

 The links below provide further information from local agencies.

 Alternative Programming for Covid-19 Circumstances

-Although the current expectation is that all students and teachers are onsite (in person) for the 2020/21 school year, we have also prepared for extenuating circumstances that require us to respond accordingly.
+Depending on the current situation, we have prepared for extenuating circumstances that require us to respond accordingly.
 We have developed the following two policies to support the community in understanding our response and the related conditions and expectations.

 The ISS learning statement ‘Learning at the core of all we do’ is at the heart of our response to the COVID 19 pandemic.
 Informed by our Distance Learning policy, the Online Synchronous Learning policy bridges our belief in the importance of learning in person and on campus, to local regulations and expectations for student safety.